Fast evaluation of Riemann theta functions in any dimension: Summation algorithms

 \section{Summation algorithms}

-In this section, we focus on the summation algorithm to evaluate~$\thetatilde_{0,b}(z,\tau)$, and possibly the partial derivatives of~$\theta_{0,b}$.
-Fixing $a=0$ is convenient as it ensures that we sum over~$n\in \Z^g$; for other values of~$a$, we shift~$z$ by~$\tau\tfrac a2$ as in equation~\eqref{eq:theta-ab}.
-We separate it in three subtasks: \begin{enumerate} \item Compute a suitable ellipsoid radius~$R$; \item Compute the ellipsoid $\eld{v}{R}{\tau} \cap \Z^g$ where $v$ is defined as in~§\ref{subsec:notation}; \item Compute the associated partial sum of the theta series~\eqref{eq:theta-ab}. \end{enumerate}
+In this section, we focus on summation algorithms to evaluate~$\thetatilde_{0,b}(z,\tau)$, and possibly the partial derivatives of~$\theta_{0,b}$.
+Fixing $a=0$ is convenient as it ensures that we sum over~$n\in \Z^g$; for other values of~$a$, we shift~$z$ by~$\tau\tfrac a2$ and use equation~\eqref{eq:theta-ab}.
+We separate summation algorithms into three subtasks: \begin{enumerate} \item Compute a suitable ellipsoid radius~$R$; \item Compute the ellipsoid $\eld{v}{R}{\tau} \cap \Z^g$ where $v$ is defined as in~§\ref{subsec:notation}; \item Compute the associated partial sum of the theta series~\eqref{eq:theta-ab}. \end{enumerate}

 First, we introduce new upper bounds on the tail of the theta series~\eqref{eq:theta-00} that we will use to compute~$R$ (§\ref{subsec:bound-tail} and~§\ref{subsec:tailsum-proof}).
-Next, we describe our provably correct and efficient algorithms using interval arithmetic for the three subtasks, and give full complexity proofs when~$(z,\tau)\in \C^g\times \Half_g$ is exact and reduced (§\ref{subsec:compute-R} to~§\ref{subsec:sum}).
+Next, we describe provably correct and efficient algorithms using interval arithmetic for the three subtasks (§\ref{subsec:compute-R} to~§\ref{subsec:sum}).
+We also give full complexity proofs when~$(z,\tau)\in \red_g$ is exact, where~$\red_g$ is the reduced domain as in \cref{def:reduced}.
 We have two main use cases in mind: \begin{itemize} \item When using the summation algorithm on its own at moderate to large precisions, we manipulate ellipsoid containing many points $n\in \Z^g$.
 We wish to compute ellipsoids that are as tight as possible, and compute partial sums of the theta series as efficiently as possible.
 Our main focus is $g\geq 2$: when $g=1$, the state of the art on summation is~\cite{engeShortAdditionSequences2018}, and our implementation relies on existing FLINT code associated to that paper.
-We also consider partial derivatives of theta functions. \item When using summation in the context of the quasi-linear algorithm, we assume that~$(z,\tau)$ is exact and reduced, and we are interested in low precisions relatively to the eigenvalues of~$\im(\tau)$.
-We want to take into account that~$\Dist_\tau(v,\Z^g)^2$ might be large compared to the chosen precision. \end{itemize}
+We also consider partial derivatives of theta functions. \item When using summation in the context of the quasi-linear algorithm, we assume that~$(z,\tau)\in \red_g$ is exact, and we are interested in low precisions relatively to the eigenvalues of~$\im(\tau)$.
+In other words,~$\Dist_\tau(v,\Z^g)^2$ might be large compared to the chosen precision, and we want to take this into account. \end{itemize}